-With Toil, you can recover gracefully from a bug in your pipeline without losing any progress from successfullycompleted jobs.
+With Toil, you can recover gracefully from a bug in your pipeline without losing any progress from successfully-completed jobs.
 To demonstrate this, let's add a bug to our example code to see how Toil handles a failure and how we can resume a pipeline after that happens.
-Add a bad assertion at line 52 of the example (the first line of down ()):
+Add a bad assertion to line 30 of the example (the first line of down ()):

 '''

-def down(job, inputFileStoreID, N, downCheckpoints, memory=sortMemory):
+def down(job, input_file_store_id, n, down_checkpoints):

 ...

 assert 1 == 2, "Test error!"

 '''